algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 - **Target FPS**: The game aims for a frame rate of 30 FPS without screen tearing.
 - **Input Latency**: The frog’s movement should occur within 10 to 30 milliseconds of pressing a button.
 - **Object Movement**: Vehicles and obstacles must move fluidly across the screen without jittering.
 Object speeds will vary by difficulty, but all movements should be smooth and reliable.

+##### Failure modes

+- If all four buttons are pressed at once the game restart.
+- If two or more input are made at the same time the output is combined. eg. Left and Up would be a diagonal.

 ##### Reliability Considerations